dotnet/reactive/Rx.NET/Documentation/adr/0003-windows-tfms-and-desktop-framework.md

 (Visual Studio uses a more complex folder layout in reality, but that's not significant. _Any_ plug-in host will have the same issue.)

 The critical thing to notice here is that for each of the four Rx assemblies, we have two copies, one built for .NET 4.0 and one built for .NET 4.5.
 Crucially, _they have the same version number_.
 In all cases they come from a NuGet package with version 2.2.0.
 But for the problems I'm describing, what matters more is the .NET assembly version numbers. (.NET versioning is a separate mechanism from NuGet versioning.
 There's no rule requiring these two version numbers to be related in any way, although by convention they often are, and they are for Rx 2.2.0.)
 The assembly version numbers are all 2.2.0.0. (.NET assemblies have 4 parts, one more than NuGet packages.
 But in Rx 2.2.0, the 4th part of the .NET assembly version was always set to 0.)
-The vital thing to understand here is that for any Rx component, e.g. `System.Reactive.Interfaces.dll`, we have two _different_ copies (a .NET 4.0 and a .NET 4.5 one) but they have _exactly the same name in .NET_.
+The vital thing to understand here is that for any Rx component, e.g. `System.Reactive.Core.dll`, we have two _different_ copies (a .NET 4.0 and a .NET 4.5 one) but they have _exactly the same name in .NET_.

 Let's see why that causes a problem.
 Suppose Visual Studio happens to load `PlugInOneBuiltFor40` first.
 That will be able to use its copies of the Rx assemblies.
-But when the second plug-in, `PlugInTwoBuiltFor45`, first attempts to use `System.Reactive.Interfaces`, the .NET assembly resolver would notice that it has already loaded an assembly named `System.Reactive.Interfaces` with version number 2.2.0.0, the exact version `PlugInTwoBuiltFor45` is asking for.
+But when the second plug-in, `PlugInTwoBuiltFor45`, first attempts to use `System.Reactive.Core`, the .NET assembly resolver would notice that it has already loaded an assembly named `System.Reactive.Core` with version number 2.2.0.0, the exact version `PlugInTwoBuiltFor45` is asking for.
 In the scenario I'm describing, this already-loaded copy will be the `net40` version, but the assembly resolver doesn't know that it's different from what `PlugInTwoBuildFor45` wants.

 The .NET Framework assembly resolver assumes that the full name (the combination of simple name, version, public key token, and culture) uniquely identifies an assembly.
-By supplying two different assemblies that have exactly the same full name, we fail to comply with that basic assumption, so the assembly resolver doesn't do what we want.
-It doesn't even bother to look at the copy of `System.Reactive.Interfaces` in the `PlugInTwoBuiltFor45` folder, because it already has an assembly with the right name in memory.
+By supplying two different assemblies that have exactly the same full name, Rx 2.2.0 fails to comply with that basic assumption, so the assembly resolver doesn't do what we want.
+It doesn't even bother to look at the copy of `System.Reactive.Core` in the `PlugInTwoBuiltFor45` folder, because it already has an assembly with the right name in memory.
 The second component ends up using the `net40` version, and not the `net45` version it shipped.
 As it happens, these have the same public API surface area, so in this particular case we wouldn't get `TypeLoadException` or `MissingMethodException` failures.
 But there is a behavioural difference.
 It's quite an obscure one, relating to whether an [`OperationCanceledException`](https://learn.microsoft.com/en-us/dotnet/api/system.operationcanceledexception) reports the correct [`CancellationToken`](https://learn.microsoft.com/en-us/dotnet/api/system.operationcanceledexception.cancellationtoken) when you use Rx's `ToTask` or `ForEachAsync`.
 (As far as I can tell, this is the only respect in which the `net40` and `net45` versions of Rx were different at that time.)
 If `PlugInTwoBuiltFor45` depended on the correct behavior here, that would be a problem because it would end up using the `net40` version, and it was not possible to implement this correctly on .NET Framework 4.0.

 Although this was an extremely specific problem, the bigger problem was that if future versions of Rx ended up with greater divergences on different .NET Framework versions, plug-ins wanting newer versions could well end up encountering `TypeLoadException` or `MissingMethodException` failures as a result of not getting the version they require.